thenexthub/Codira/docs/Serialization.md

   library's public interface.
 However, as mentioned above this may not be the current binary serialization format.

-  Today's Swift uses a "major" version number of 0 and an always-incrementing "minor" version number.
+  Today's Codira uses a "major" version number of 0 and an always-incrementing "minor" version number.
 Every change is treated as compatibility-breaking;
   the minor version must match exactly for the compiler to load the module.

-Persistent serialized Swift files use the following versioning scheme:
+Persistent serialized Codira files use the following versioning scheme:

 - Serialized modules are given a major and minor version number.